-Excluding the net non-cash compensation credit of approximately \$1.7 million related to the Company's restructuring initiatives in the first quarter of 2001 (as discussed in "Recent Events" above), net non-cash compensation expense of \$375,000 includes \$237,000 related to the May 1999 option granted to Network Commerce (discussed above) and \$138,000 of amortization expense for the three months ended March 31, 2001 (which is net of forfeitures of \$394,000).
-The aggregate amount of unamortized deferred compensation reversed against paid-in capital in connection with the forfeitures of those options associated with LivePerson employees who were terminated as part of our restructuring initiatives in the three months ended March 31, 2001 approximated \$2.6 million.
+Excluding the net non-cash compensation credit of approximately \$1.7 million related to our restructuring initiatives in the first quarter of 2001, net non-cash compensation credit of \$332,000 and expense of \$43,000 for the three and six months ended June 30, 2001, respectively, includes \$0 and \$237,000, respectively, related to the May 1999 option granted to Network Commerce (discussed above), \$470,000 and \$608,000, respectively, of amortization expense, \$206,000 and \$206,000, respectively, of charges related to acceleration of vesting of options in connection with the termination of the employment of certain employees, and \$1.0 million and \$1.0 million, respectively, of credits due to the reversal of previously recognized deferred compensation due to the forfeitures of employee stock options in connection with the termination of the employment of certain employees.
+The aggregate amount of unamortized deferred compensation reversed against paid-in capital in the three and six months ended June 30, 2001 in connection with the forfeitures of options associated with LivePerson employees who were terminated as part of our restructuring initiatives in first quarter was \$0 and approximately \$2.6 million, respectively, and in connection with the forfeitures of options associated with LivePerson employees who were terminated in the second quarter was \$328,000 and \$328,000, respectively.